-At the first formal meeting there should be a professional dialogue between the senior manager and the Head Teacher to discuss identified areas of underperformance.
-During this discussion the Head Teacher should be encouraged to participate fully in identifying the causes of the underperformance and suggesting possible solutions.
+At the first formal meeting there should be a professional dialogue between the senior manager and teacher to discuss identified areas of underperformance.
+During this discussion the teacher should be encouraged to participate fully in identifying the causes of the underperformance and suggesting possible solutions.
 Advice and guidance should be offered to support improvement which may include a planned programme of professional development.